Extending the Reach of Clinical Services: Tele-health and Social Work

 Watch the event here:

 Digital disruption has been gradually making its way into the field of social work, and we are beginning to see changes in existing models of clinical practice as well as shifts in the methods of service delivery.
 According to featured speaker Amelia Ortega and her discussant, Beth Counselman-Carpenter, the disruption seen thus far has been driven largely by client demand.
-Video and audio communication technology has improved rapidly in the last ten years, and clients who do not have adequate services in their local areas but also lack the time and money to travel are seeing in these developments fresh opportunities for receiving much-needed services.
+Video and audio communication technology has improved rapidly in the last ten years, and clients who do not have adequate social services in their local areas but also lack the time and money to travel are seeing in these developments fresh opportunities for getting their needs met.

 In response to questions posed by Communications Director Mary-Lea Cox Awanohara, Ortega said that as a youth who lived in small town America, she would have availed herself of such services and that this personal experience had been one of her incentives for becoming an early adopter of tele-behavioral therapy.
 While conceding it wasn’t yet possible to reach everyone who lives in a rural area due to the nation’s digital divide, she said she already has several clients who are benefiting.
 She went on to talk about the learning curve involved in mastering online communications tools, pointing out that her transition to teaching online—she teaches courses on human behavior for CSSW’s online campus—likewise seemed daunting at first but is something she now enjoys.